hassanNour12/bright-lab-test/README.md

 Is a software where mr x backup his data from offline database.

 # Installation
-The Project use PHP version 7 or higher and laravel framework 8 First run:
+The Project use PHP version 7  and laravel framework 8 First run:
 ```sh
 composer install